robinhood/faust/docs/userguide/application.rst

     of ``100`` means you can process up to hundred RSS feeds at the same time.

-    Adding concurrency to your agent also means it will process events in the topic *out of order*, and snould you rewind the stream that order may differ when processing the events a second time.
+    Adding concurrency to your agent also means it will process events in the topic *out of order*, and should you rewind the stream that order may differ when processing the events a second time.

     .. admonition:: Concurrency and tables